microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

 TenantId <tenant-id> - This is the tenant where your GMM resources are located, i.e. keyvaults, storage account.
 DevTenantId <dev-tenant-id> - If the application is going to be installed in a different tenant, set that tenant id here.
 This is an optional parameter, if not provided TenantId value is used by default.

-## Create an AAD Group for GMM Admins

-Login and follow these steps in the tenant that was set in "AppTenantId" to run the `Set-WebApiAzureADApplication.ps1` script in the previous step.
+## Roles as policy to gate functionality

-In order to control access to the WebAPI, several roles are created when the WebAPI application is created by the script below, 'Reader', 'Admin', 'SubmissionReviewer'.
+In order to control access to the WebAPI, several roles are created when the WebAPI application is created by the script above.

-1. Create a new Microsoft Entra ID Group or use an existing one.
-2. Add members to the group, members of this group will act as GMM administrators.
-Administrators will have access to all jobs present in GMM and will be able to perform any CRUD action on them.
+The roles are:

+- Job Creator
+    - Users with this role can view and have access to Membership Management page.
+    - They can view onboarded destinations for groups they own.
+    - They can submit onboarding requests for groups they own.

+- Job Tenant Reader
+    - Users with this role can __read or view__ all destinations in the tenant, whether they own the destinations being synced or not.

+- Job Tenant Writer
+    - Users with this role can __update__ all destinations in the tenant, whether they own the destinations being synced or not.
+    - They can submit onboarding requests for groups, whether they own them or not.

+- Submission Reviewer
+    - View Submission Requests for all groups​.
+    - Approve/decline Submission requests​.
+    - View user information from custom source.
+    - _Note: for Submission Reviewers to be able to see all pending requests, they need to also have the Job Tenant Reader role_

+- Hyperlink Administrator
+    - Users with this role can __add, update, and remove__ custom urls from the Admin Settings page.

+- Custom Membership Provider Administrator
+    - Users with this role can __add, update, and remove__ custom field names from the Admin Settings page.

-## Add Admin role to you GMM Admins group
+## Add a role to a group

 Login and follow these steps in the tenant that was set in "AppTenantId" to run the Set-WebApiAzureADApplication.ps1 script in the previous step.